Historn/Split-Screen/README.md

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>

 # 5. Things to take into consideration when making a split screen

-- The more number of viewports, the higher the performance impact is.
+The more number of cameras that are used during the gameplay, the higher the performance impact is.
+This is because for each camera we are redrawing the whole scene displayed multiplying the performance impact by the number of cameras that are.

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>